 - Tap Privacy and security.

-- Safe Browsing protects you and your device from dangerous sites: get an alert whenever Chrome detects that the websites you visit could be harmful.
-When you visit a website, Chrome checks it against a list of websites stored on your computer that are known to be harmful.
+Protects you and your device from dangerous sites: get an alert whenever Chrome detects that the websites you visit could be harmful.
+When you visit a website, Chrome checks it against a list of websites stored on your computer that are known to be bad.
 If the website matches anything on the list, your browser sends a partial copy of the address to Google to find out if it's a risky site.
-Find out more about Safe Browsing protection.
+Learn more about Safe Browsing protection.

 - Read the finer details of how we treat your information in our Privacy Notice.